paulbrowne-irl/Outlook_Task_Sync/readme.md

 * We make a backup copy of any previous excel file. e.g. copy task-data.xls to 1task-data.xls, etc
 * We then make a template from previous excel sheet (task-data.xls) - delete out all data except the first row.
 This allows us to keep formatting, filters etc.
 * For all Outlook Tasks, we output selected fields to this excel file.
+* Following the 'Outlook is Gold' approach, this script
+    * Does not delete in Outlook any task deleted in Excel - since we could mistakenly delete a new Outlook task, created after the Excel List was exported.
+    * Does not add to Outlook, and task added to Excel - since we could mistakenly add back a task we decided to delete in Outlook

 ## How to Use